chaoliu-cl/chaoliu-cl.github.io/content/posts/textAnnotatoR/index.md

 *textAnnotatoR* is an interactive text annotation tool built with Shiny that provides a graphical user interface for coding text documents, managing code hierarchies, creating memos, and analyzing coding patterns.

+Please cite the following paper if you use *textAnnotatoR*:
+Liu, C., (2025). textAnnotatoR: An Interactive Text Annotation Tool with 'shiny' GUI.
+Journal of Open Source Software, 10(113), 7971, https://doi.org/10.21105/joss.07971

 ## Introduction

 This guide provides a step-by-step practical example of using the textAnnotatoR package for qualitative analysis.
 We'll work through a complete example project, from importing text to analyzing coded content.
 You'll learn how to: